-To purchase a burial space at Richmond Memory Gardens, the prospective buyer should contact the Cemetery Clerk at Richmond City Hall.
+To purchase a burial space at Richmond Memory Gardens, a prospective buyer should contact the City Clerk at Richmond City Hall.
 Upon payment, a deed will be prepared and recorded with the Ray County Recorder’s Office.
 The price of the lot includes perpetual care, but does not include memorial maintenance or the cost of the grave opening at the time of burial.

 All interments shall be made in a permanent type container.

 Two burials can be placed in one space, so long as at least one is a cremation.

 All grave openings and closings shall be made under the direction of the Cemetery Superintendent.
 Persons ordering grave openings will be responsible for the payment of same.

 The cemetery prohibits spreading of ashes above ground.

 No stones, monuments or upright ornamentation, other than approved vases on flat markers, are allowed within the City cemetery.
 Only flat markers made of marble, bronze, granite or other pre-approved materials may be used as permanent grave markers within the cemetery.
 No feet markers are allowed.
 Temporary markers placed by funeral home will be removed six months after date of burial.

 There shall be no foundation or digging before first consulting the Cemetery Superintendent.

 Foundations for flat markers must be made either of granite or concrete.

 • Granite to be a minimum of three (3) inches thick.